Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Suitable

-Properties allocated must meet a suitability check to ensure that the the spatial needs of the resident are met.
-This might include, for example situations where larger families are eligible for large properties.
+Properties allocated must meet a suitability check to ensure that the spatial needs of the holder are met.
+This might include, for example, ensuring that larger families have adequate space.

 Appears in